The WhatsApp Business Platform with Twilio: Best Practices and FAQs

 - What account type options do I have for my business in WhatsApp?
 How do they appear in the app?

 Information about available WhatsApp account types can be found here.
-You can apply for Official Business Account once your number is live and the FB Business Manager account that is linked to your WhatsApp number is set to
+You can apply for Official Business Account once your number is live and the Meta Business Manager account that is linked to your WhatsApp number is set to

 - What kind of phone numbers can be enabled for WhatsApp?